nrfconnect/sdk-nrf/samples/nrf9160/modem_shell/README.rst

    west build -p -b nrf9160dk_nrf9160_ns -- -DDTC_OVERLAY_FILE=ppp.overlay -DOVERLAY_CONFIG=overlay-ppp.conf

-After programming the development kit, you can test it in the Linux environment as follows:
+After programming the development kit, test it in the Linux environment by performing the following steps:

 1. Connect the development kit to the computer using a USB cable.
    The development kit is assigned a ttyACM device (Linux).